 1. Provide Flexible Subscription Options

-Whether you have a core or hybrid subscription/membership business model, flexibility provides opportunities to increase revenue.
-Offering different types of subscriptions such as: freemium, box, pay per access, mixed term, or seasonal, for example, provides a variety of options for the customer to choose from.
-Allowing customer’s to choose the frequency for their subscription also makes them feel in control and satisfied with their commitment.
+Whether you have a core or hybrid subscription business model, being flexible provides opportunities to increase revenue.
+Offering different types of subscriptions, such as freemium, box, pay-per-access, mixed term, or seasonal, provides various options for customers.
+Allowing customers to select their subscription frequency makes them feel in control and more satisfied with their commitment.

 These are flexible options that accommodate the consumer.

-Subscriptions that come with a reward is another incentive that can be offered as an option.
-You can reward those who choose to commit to long or more frequent term subscriptions with lower or discounted costs, exclusive promotional discounts, and loyalty incentives.
+Subscriptions that come with a reward are another incentive you can offer as an option too.
+You can reward those who commit to longer or more frequent term subscriptions with lower or discounted costs, exclusive promotional discounts, and loyalty incentives.

 2. Use Strategic Billing Practices to Directly Impact Revenue and Subscriber Growth.

-You can add revenue with hybrid business models freeing your monetization strategy from limits set by basic billing.
-Being able to mix and match business models allow you to blend traditional subscriptions with options like: metered usage, micro transactions, recurring donations, and limited time upgrades.
-All of this depends on the products and services your company provides.
+You can add revenue using hybrid business models frees your monetization strategy from limits set by necessary billing.
+Mixing and matching business models allows you to blend traditional subscriptions with options like metered usage, microtransactions, recurring donations, and limited-time upgrades.
+This all depends on the products and services you provide.

 3. Customer Retention

-The smallest increase in customer retention can result in large subscription revenue increases due to the inherent power of the ACLV (Average Customer Life Value).
-Resolving subscribers billing issues can increase revenue via retaining customers by as much as 5%.
-Analysis and optimization can reduce passive churn by as much as 25% and lead to an increase in revenue and retention.
+The smallest increase in customer retention can result in significant subscription revenue increases due to the inherent power of the ACLV (Average Customer Life Value).
+Resolving subscriber billing issues can increase revenue by retaining customers by as much as 5%.
+Analysis and optimization can reduce passive churn by as much as 25%, increasing revenue and retention.

-The resulting involuntary churn left Netflix with 880,000 new U.S. subscribers which was far below the $1.3 million Wall Street expected; as a result Netflix shares fell nearly 7%.
+The resulting involuntary churn left Netflix with 880,000 new U.S. subscribers, which were far below the $1.3 million Wall Street expected.
+As a result, Netflix shares fell nearly 7%.
 This situation can happen to subscription billing businesses in any industry.

-Email can also be used to engage current subscribers for their opinions.
-This information gives insight into what they want, and how to improve the customer experience to reduce future churn.
-Communicating at the right time can greatly influence subscribers decisions to stay, and keep them engaged with your products/services.
+Email is also used to engage current subscribers for their opinions.
+This information gives insight into what they want and how to improve the customer experience to reduce future churn.
+Communicating at the right time can significantly influence subscribers’ decisions to stay keep them engaged with your products/services.

-Flexibility, communication, incentives, creativity, and easy to buy products and services.
-These are all important driving factors to increase revenue, retain subscribers, and stay competitive in the subscription business world.
+Flexibility, communication, incentives, creativity, and easy-to-buy products and services.
+These are all essential factors to increase revenue, retain subscribers, and stay competitive in the subscription business world.

-So make sure your online payment solution platform provider offers the necessary tools to be successful and profitable.
+Make sure your online payment solution platform provider offers the tools for your business to be successful and profitable.

-PayWhirl does so come check them out and see what they can do for you.
+PayWhirl does so come to check them out and see what they can do for you.